turingschool/curriculum-site/module3/lessons/refactoring_api_consumption.md

 ### Warm-Up

-1. What anti-patterns do you see in the current implementation of API consumption in the `consuming-apis-complete` branch?
+1. What anti-patterns do you see in the current implementation of API consumption in the `consuming-apis-complete` branch, specifically in the `ImagesController`?

 2. List out all the responsibilities the controller is handling

 <section class="dropdown">